How Will the US Tariffs on Steel and Aluminium Affect Australian Exporters?

 Possible reasons include:

-They are working to get an exemption for these products.
 In the longer term, they plan to promote the use of local products (“Buy Australian”) and diversify international markets.

 3. When did the tariffs come into effect?